1925 Philippine legislative election

-Elections to the Philippine Legislature were held on June 2, 1925, pursuant to the Philippine Organic Act of 1902 which prescribed elections for every three years.
-Votes elected 90 members of the House of Representatives in the 1925 Philippine House of Representatives elections; and 24 members of the Senate in the 1925 Philippine Senate elections.
+Elections to the Philippine Legislature were held on June 2, 1925, pursuant to the pursuant to the Jones Law of 1916 which prescribed elections for every three years for both chambers of legislature.
+Votes elected 90 members of the House of Representatives in the Philippine House of Representatives elections; and 11 out of 24 members of the Senate in the Philippine Senate elections.